What is a 360 review?

 It differs from traditional performance appraisals, which typically only provide feedback from a manager.
-360 feedback focuses on how an employee’s contribution affects the work of fellow employees at all levels.
+360-degree feedback surveys focus on how an employee’s contribution affects the work of fellow employees at all levels.

 Most commonly, human resources departments use 360 reviews to understand how employees perform across all elements of their role.